 I hope you are beginning to see that it’s not just something simple as not being able to make a phone call without preparation.
 It’s not about the phone call as much about what you really believe about yourself.

 So.
 How to make a call without all the advance preparation?

 To answer that quickly, you need to change your core beliefs, and you need to practice doing it differently.

 Why do you need to change them and what and why do you need to practice?

 Your core beliefs are guiding you without your knowledge.
 If they are steering you in an unhelpful way, you need to change them.

-Practicing doing things differently helps you change the beliefs you hold about yourself.
+Practising doing things differently helps you change the beliefs you hold about yourself.

 If you start practising making calls without rehearsing what to say, you won’t like it at first.
 You might get so anxious that you mess up the call and convince yourself that rehearsal is necessary.
 But persevere.

-The more times you hit dial, without rehearsing what to say first, the more confidence you will gain.
+The more times you hit dial without rehearsing what to say.
+First, the more confidence you will gain.

 Repeated practice eases your anxiety about the call and shows you that you are capable and confident enough to make calls without rehearsing what to say first.
 In doing so, you are changing your core beliefs!